LeisureLink/adaptor-boilerplate/README.txt

 2) From the command line, navigate to the root directory (where this file is located) and run 'npm install'
 3) From the same command line, run 'mocha'.
 All tests should pass.
 4) At this point you should have a running express server.
 If you type 'run app.js', should should be able to open up your browser and navigate to http://localhost:3016/ping.
+5) Go to settings/envConfigSpec.json and follow the instructions.
-5) Go to config/config.js and fix all of the TODOs.
+5) Go to settings/config.js and fix all of the TODOs.
-6) Go to routes/routes.js and add a new route for the endpoint you would like to add.
+6) Go to routes.js and add a new route for the endpoint you would like to add.
 7) To operate the new endpoint, you will need to implement an endpoint controller.
 Controllers live in the endpoints directory.
     -The general flow of data through these controllers is messenger -> validator -> transformer -> messenger.
         This data flow has been stubbed out in endpoints/controllers/stub_controller.js and endpoints/transformers/stub_transformer.js.